nylki/lindenmayer/README.md

 <script src="lindenmayer.browser.js"></script>
 ```
 ### npm
-IF you would like to use npm instead of directly downloading:
+If you would like to use npm instead of directly downloading:

 ```.sh
 npm install --save lindenmayer